Вентилятор-асоційована пневмонія

 • Patient risk factors for antibiotic-resistant pathogens

-In the 2007 guidelines, the Infectious Diseases Society of America and the American Thoracic Society used very broad criteria for defining the population at risk of infection with antibiotic-resistant pathogens, which resulted in the majority of patients with VAP requiring broad-spectrum antibiotic therapy for MRSA and resistant Pseudomonas.
-The current, 2016 recommendations (1) emphasize use of a narrower spectrum of empiric antibiotics when possible.
-Empiric therapy for VAP without risk factors for antibiotic-resistant organisms and high mortality (mechanical ventilation for pneumonia or septic shock), in an institution where MRSA incidence is < 10% to 20% (of S. aureus isolates) and P. aeruginosa resistance is < 10% for commonly used empiric antipseudomonal antibiotics, could include any one of the following:
+In the 2007 guidelines, the Infectious Diseases Society of America and the American Thoracic Society used very broad criteria for defining the population at risk of infection with antibiotic-resistant pathogens, which resulted in the majority of patients with ventilator-associated pneumonia VAP requiring broad-spectrum antibiotic therapy for MRSA and resistant Pseudomonas.
+The 2016 guidelines of the Infectious Diseases Society of America and the American Thoracic Society emphasize use of a narrower spectrum of empiric antibiotics when possible (1).
+Empiric therapy for ventilator-associated pneumonia without risk factors for antibiotic-resistant organisms and high mortality (mechanical ventilation for pneumonia or septic shock), in an institution where MRSA incidence is < 10% to 20% (of S. aureus isolates) and P. aeruginosa resistance is < 10% for commonly used empiric antipseudomonal antibiotics, could include any one of the following:

 • Piperacillin/tazobactam